An accident injured three on South Highway 9 and South Highway 102, about 1.5 miles south of Pink.

 Did you know in 2019 there were 209 fatal and injury car accidents in Pottawatomie County?
 Of those total 265 people injured, sadly 19 of those individuals died as a result of their injuries.

 If you or a loved one have been involved in a car crash, you might be wondering what to do next.
 The personal injury attorneys at Swain Law Group are here to help.
 Our Oklahoma car accident attorneys have extensive experience in helping victims get the fair compensation they deserve.
-Call us at 405-546-1292 or send a confidential message for a free consultation about your case.
+Call us or send a confidential message for a free consultation about your case.